epfl-dlab/WikiHist.html/TorrentDownload/README.md

 # Torrent-based download

 This is the recommended way to download the full dataset.
-Check the [main documentation](https://github.com/epfl-dlab/WikiHist.html/blob/master/README.md) for mode details and alternative download methods.
+Check the [main documentation](https://github.com/epfl-dlab/WikiHist.html/blob/master/README.md) for more details and alternative download methods.

 ***Important***: This script depends on Aria2.
 Get the binary (aria2c) for your system at: https://aria2.github.io/